Genres: Adult, Urban Fantasy

 Talk about zero to sixty.
 I repeat: WHERE IS THE WOO-ING??????
 It happened so fast and so out of the blue!
 While the quote is very Vlad-like, I’m still left ???

 Other posts you may enjoy…

-What are you currently reading right now?
-Do you have any paranormal/urban fantasy recommendations?
+What are you currently reading?
+Have you been let down by a revered author recently?
+Have you read something that turned out not as good as you hoped?
 Let me know in the comments below, I’d love to hear from you!